Accounting for Intra-group Transactions in Separate Financial Statements

 Equity$4m

-Under this approach, per analogy to IFRIC 17, the subsidiary measures the dividend (distribution) payable at the fair value of the assets to be distributed:
+Following an analogy to IFRIC 17, the subsidiary recognises the dividend payable at the assets’ fair value:

 DRCR